robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/writing-playbooks.rst

             FileBlock("crashing-pod.log", pod_logs)
         ])

-You'll need to package up the code as a playbook repository and load it into Robusta.
+Package up your code as a playbook repository and load it into Robusta.
+See instructions in :ref:`Creating Playbook Repositories`.
-Refer to :ref:`Loading External Actions`.

 Using your action
 -------------------------------------------------------------